Fly (Nicki Minaj song)

-"Fly" is a song by Trinidadian-American rapper and singer Nicki Minaj from her debut studio album, Pink Friday (2010).
-The song was released as the eighth and final single from the album on August 30, 2011.
-It features additional guest vocals by Barbadian recording artist Rihanna.
-The track was written by Kevin Hissink, Will Jordan, J.R.
-Rotem, Clemm Rishad and Minaj herself, while production was helped by Rotem and Hissink.
-The song is a hip hop track which incorporates the R&B genre.
-The song is inspired by the emotion of soaring above and overcoming all stereotypes and negativity, to come out victorious.
+"Fly" is a song by rapper Nicki Minaj, featuring singer Rihanna, from Minaj's debut studio album, Pink Friday (2010).
+It was released on August 30, 2011 by Young Money, Cash Money, Universal Motown and Universal Republic as the eighth and final single from the album.
+The track was written by Minaj, producers J. R. Rotem and Kevin Hissink, Will Jordan, and Clemm Rishad.
+Minaj wrote it about soaring above and overcoming stereotypes and negativity to come out victorious.

-In the United States, "Fly" reached number 19 on the Billboard Hot 100.
+In the United States, "Fly" peaked at number 19 on the Billboard Hot 100.
 It also peaked within the top 20 of the charts in Australia, Ireland, New Zealand and the United Kingdom.
-Furthermore, "Fly" marked top 20 positions on the US Hot R&B/Hip-Hop Songs and Mainstream Top 40 charts and reached the top ten of the US Hot Rap Songs chart at number nine.

-The song's accompanying music video, directed by Sanaa Hamri, depicts Minaj and Rihanna experiencing the destruction in a post-apocalyptic environment.
+The song's music video, directed by Sanaa Hamri, depicts Minaj and Rihanna experiencing the destruction in a post-apocalyptic environment.